 Freedom in Fellowship

-But first Paul stresses that he really is in fellowship with his trusted friends Philemon, and Apphia (probably his wife) and Archippus (thought to be his son).
-He knows that the return of the deserter would cause much heart searching in the household and the church.
+But first, Paul stresses that he really is in fellowship with his trusted friends Philemon, and Apphia (probably his wife) and Archippus (thought to be his son).
+He knows that the return of the deserter would cause much heart searching in the household and the church, which is why Paul sets out an appeal case on behalf of Onesimus (Philemon 1:8-10).
 Was Onesimus really repentant?
 What was the evidence?
-How could he return ... as a slave or as a freeman or Christian brother in the house?
+How should he return ... as a criminal, a slave or as a freeman or Christian brother in the house?
 And what were the implications for good order in the town if Christians welcomed criminals and forgave them?

 © Dr Paul Adams